RAM & ROM Primer

 - EPROM (Erasable Programmable Read-Only Memory): Can be reprogrammed and can be erased using strong ultraviolet light.

 - Flash Memory: (Yes!
-Flash is a type of ROM)A form of EEPROM, which allows for multiple areas to be erased or written in one operation.
+Flash is a type of ROM) A type of EEPROM that erases or writes to multiple areas in one operation.
 It is widely used in USB drives, memory cards, and solid-state drives.

 ROM in Modern Computing